davidlacho/barChart/README.md

 ];
 ```
 ### options Parameter
 The `options` parameter is optional.
 If you wish to use barChart's default options, please omit this parameter.
 The `options` parameter must be a JavaScript object containing the following customizable key value pairs.
-All key value pairs are optional:
+All key value pairs are optional, and omitting them will revert to default options (explained below):
 ##### ``title``
 must be of type string.
 Adds a title to the top of the bar chart.
 ##### ``titleFontSize``